cloudera/hue/docs/user-guide/user-guide.md

 ## Sqoop 1 Importer
 Iport data from relational databases to HDFS file or Hive table using Apache Sqoop 1.
 It enables us to bring large amount of data into the cluster in just few clicks via interactive UI.
 This Sqoop connector was added to the existing import data wizard of Hue.

 In the past, importing data using Sqoop command line interface could be a cumbersome and inefficient process.
 The task expected users to have a good knowledge of Sqoop .
 For example they would need put together a series of required parameters with specific syntax that would result in errors easy to make.
 Often times getting those correctly can take a few hours of work.
-Now with Hue’s new feature you can submityour Sqoop job in minutes.
+Now with Hue's new feature you can submityour Sqoop job in minutes.
 The imports run on YARN and are scheduled by Oozie.
 This tutorial offers a step by step guide on how to do it.

 Leanr more about it on the [Importing data from traditional databases into HDFS/Hive in just a few clicks ](http://gethue.com/importing-data-from-traditional-databases-into-hdfshive-in-just-a-few-clicks/) post.